uinix-js/uinix-fp/packages/uinix-fp/readme.md

 - [`prop`](https://github.com/uinix-js/uinix-fp/tree/main/packages/uinix-fp-prop)
 - [`props`](https://github.com/uinix-js/uinix-fp/tree/main/packages/uinix-fp-props)

-APIs can also be explored via [JSDoc]-based [Typescript] typings accompanying the source code.
+APIs are explorable via [JSDoc]-based [Typescript] typings accompanying the source code.

 ## Project

 ### Goals
-`uinix-fp` is fundamentally just a simple JS library of utilities.
-It aims to be JS-first and avoids introducing any domain-specific concepts.
+`uinix-fp` is fundamentally just a *simple JS library of utilities*.
+It aims to be JS-first and avoid opinionated domain-specific APIs.

-Strict formalization of FP principles and [Typescript] types should not impede on the primary goal of providing a minimal set of utilities to help express common JS programs in functional form.
-If you are looking for formal implementations and rigor, please explore other libraries such as [`sanctuary`][sanctuary] and [`fp-ts`][fp-ts].
+`uinix-fp` programs follow the [Unix philosophy], with each program maintaining simple and clear responsibilities, while remaining interoperable with other program and most importantly with core JS.

-`uinix-fp` also aims to adhere to the [Unix philosophy], providing utilities with clear individual responsibility, while staying interoperable with other programs, and most importantly with core JS APIs.
+Strict formalization of FP principles and typings should not impede on the primary goal of providing a minimal set of utilities to help express common JS programs in functional form.
+If you are looking for a formal and rigorous set of FP utilities, please explore other libraries such as [`sanctuary`][sanctuary] and [`fp-ts`][fp-ts].

 ### Version
 `uinix-fp` adheres to [semver] starting at 1.0.0.